tmpfs/prism-components/README.md

 Configure your application (see the Prism [Getting Started](https://github.com/fika-community/prism#getting-started) guide) and then you can import the components from `react-native-prism-components` to use them in your application.

-And then define style declarations for the components in your style sheet:
+## Component Styles

+These are the component styles bundled with the library for reference, override them in your application styles.

 ```javascript
 export default {